Notable Historic Events

 becomes the first woman elected to the

-people and giving America two heroes.
+America two new heroes.
 Arland Williams passes the lifeline

-to others until it is too late for himself, and Lenny Skutnik jumps into the
+to others until it is too late for himself.
+Lenny Skutnik jumps into the

 Marilyn Monroe and Joe DiMaggio